 in the newspaper ad, and the Chatham,

 a "doghouse" shaped tabletop favored by collectors due to

 its compact size.
 The Savoy and Colony consoles added a phonograph and AM radio.

 All of the RA-103 DuMonts receive FM radio.

 My restored chassis appears below.

-You can download the complete Riders service manual and schematic
+You can download the complete Riders and Sams service manuals

 for this set at the Early Television Foundation

 archive.
 I got a free copy of the Sams Photofact manual from my